 Among the many resonant structures explored in antenna miniaturization, spiral resonator (SR) antennas have garnered significant interest.
-Spiral resonators are attractive for compact designs due to their inherent frequency-selective behaviour and small physical footprint relative to their resonant wavelength [29] – [34].
+Spiral resonators are attractive for compact designs due to their inherent frequency-selective behavior and small physical footprint relative to their resonant wavelength [29] – [34].
 Their geometry allows for effective confinement of electromagnetic energy, making them suitable for compact wireless devices.
 However, conventional spiral resonator antennas are typically plagued by narrow bandwidth, limited radiation efficiency, and moderate gain.
 These inherent limitations restrict their deployment in demanding scenarios such as 5G networks, wearable biosensors, and broadband IoT gateways, where wide bandwidth and high efficiency are critical.
 As a result, researchers have sought hybrid solutions that combine the compactness of spiral resonators with advanced feeding schemes and integrated impedance matching techniques to overcome these constraints [35] – [40].

 Aperture-coupled feeding has emerged as a viable solution to enhance the bandwidth of spiral resonator antennas.
-By introducing an aperture between the feed and radiating element, one can achieve better isolation and improved impedance control.
+By introducing an aperture between the feed and the radiating element, better isolation and improved impedance control can be achieved.
 Nevertheless, aperture-coupled spiral resonator antennas often require external matching circuits to fine-tune impedance performance, which can compromise the compactness of the design and reintroduce losses.
 This highlights a fundamental research gap: while aperture coupling improves bandwidth, it does not fully resolve the limitations of impedance mismatch and radiation efficiency unless complemented with an integrated solution [41] – [45].

 To address this gap, the present study introduces a novel design approach: a dual-function spiral resonator antenna that integrates an impedance matching network (IMN), consisting of an inter-digital capacitor (IDC) and meandered inductor (MI), directly into the aperture-coupled feed.
 This design is intended to combine the benefits of compactness, frequency selectivity, and integrated broadband impedance matching.
-The inter-digital capacitor provides fine-tuned capacitive loading for broadband impedance matching, while the meandered inductor contributes inductive compensation without significantly increasing the antenna size.
-By embedding the IMN within the aperture-coupled feed structure, the design eliminates the need for external matching circuits, thereby maintaining compactness and reducing insertion losses.
+The inter-digital capacitor provides fine-tuned capacitive loading for broadband impedance matching, whereas the meandered inductor contributes inductive compensation without significantly increasing the antenna size.
+By embedding the IMN within the aperture-coupled feed structure, the design eliminates the need for external matching circuits, thus maintaining compactness and reducing insertion losses.

 The aperture-coupled feeding scheme further enhances isolation between the feed and the radiating spiral resonator, contributing to improved bandwidth and reduced spurious radiation.
 Comparative simulations and experimental measurements demonstrate that the proposed design achieves up to 40% improvement in the S11 parameter relative to conventional spiral resonator antennas, indicating significantly better impedance matching.
 In addition, enhancements in gain and radiation efficiency confirm the effectiveness of the integrated design.
 The observed performance improvements make the proposed antenna particularly attractive for compact, high-performance wireless applications, including wearable electronics, biomedical telemetry, and next-generation IoT devices.

-Beyond the quantitative results, the significance of this work lies in its methodological innovation.
-By embedding both capacitive and inductive elements of the IMN directly into the feed structure, this study demonstrates a systematic strategy for overcoming the long-standing trade-off between compactness and performance in antenna design.
-This dual-function approach not only enhances bandwidth and efficiency but also sets a precedent for integrating additional functionalities into resonant structures without compromising miniaturization.
+Beyond quantitative results, the significance of this work lies in its methodological innovation.
+By embedding both capacitive and inductive elements of the IMN directly into the feed structure, this study demonstrates a systematic strategy to overcome the long-standing trade-off between compactness and performance in antenna design.
+This dual-function approach not only enhances bandwidth and efficiency, but also sets a precedent for integrating additional functionalities into resonant structures without compromising miniaturization.

 Antenna Design And Methodologies